Silent Abandonment in Contact Centers: Estimating Customer Patience from Uncertain Data: Estimating Customer Patience with Silent Abandonment

-As mentioned, the EM algorithm can cope with the missing data, but the other two methods cannot.
-In order to use them for this comparison, therefore, we need to make certain assumptions to enable them to cope with the conversations in the uSab class ($M=0$).
-To apply \cite{Yefenof2018} we have three options of how to classify $M=0$ conversations: either as served (Sr) customers ($C_{1}=1$), as silent-abandonment customers ($C_{3}=1$), or classify them using an SVM model as suggested in Section \ref{subsec:scopeSabMes}.
-Here, we simulate the last option by classifying correctly 85\% of the silent-abandonment conversations and 76\% of the short-service conversations---which are the same as the sensitivity and specificity proportions of the optimal cutoff of the SVM model (see \S \ref{sec:prob_abnd}).
-To apply the method of \cite{Mandelbaum2013Data}, we have two options of how to classify $M=0$ conversations either as served customers ($C_{1}=1$) or as (known) abandonments ($C_{2}=1$), since this method cannot deal with left-censored conversations.
+As mentioned, the EM algorithm can cope with the missing data, but Methods 1 and 2 cannot.
+To use them for these comparisons, we must make certain assumptions on how they cope with uSab conversations ($M=0$).
+To apply \cite{Yefenof2018}, we have two options of how to classify uSab conversations: either as served (Sr1) customers ($C_{1}=1$) or as Sab customers ($C_{3}=1$).
+To apply the method of \cite{Mandelbaum2013Data}, we can classify uSab conversations as either served customers ($C_{1}=1$) or Kab ($C_{2}=1$), since this method cannot deal with left-censored conversations.
+These options result in all possible (four) baseline methods used for our accuracy comparisons.

-We generate 200 samples of 2,000 customer conversations.
-For each sample we estimate the parameters using the six methods mentioned above.
-We use 100 repetitions of the estimation of the parameters with the six methods to create the boxplots (Figure \ref{fig:BoxSimulatedD}).
-Figure \ref{fig:SimulatedData} presents the accuracy results for estimating $\theta$ in a logarithmic scale.
-Figure \ref{fig:SimulatedData_a} presents the mean squared errors (MSE) for each model, while Figure \ref{fig:SimulatedData_b} shows the ratio between the MSE of the specific model and the MSE of the EM algorithm (the EM is the baseline).
-The x-axis, in both figures, is the proportion of silent abandonments of all arriving customers.
-Note that we do not report the results of any proportion of silent abandonments that is greater than 45\%, since we would not expect any company to find itself in such a position.

-Most of the parameters of these simulations are taken from \cite{Yefenof2018} (Chapter 6), namely, $\theta=4$ and $\gamma=10$ customers per hour (i.e., $E[T]=15$ and $E[W]=6$ minutes).
-We set $q$ to be in the set $\{1,0.9,...,0.1\}$, resulting in a proportion of silent abandonments between 0\% and 26\%.
-To create higher proportions of Sab customers between 27\% and $44\%$, we need to reduce $\gamma$; we use $\gamma \in \{9,7,5,4.1\}$ to achieve those abandonment rates.
-Note that the setting where $\theta<\gamma$ is plausible, since \cite{Brown2005} found that in call centers, average customer patience is greater than average virtual wait time, $E[T]>E[W]$.
-This result has been confirmed to hold in other service environments by several empirical studies, e.g., \cite{Yefenof2018} who obtained this result when analyzing data from an ED.
-All the parameter combinations we choose are designed to keep the simulation within the same $\theta$ less than $\gamma$ setting.